 Subordinating Conjunctions are used to connect clauses which are not of equal rank.
 One clause depends on the other for completing its meaning.

-In this post, you will find the top 50+ Examples of Subordinating Conjunctions.
+In this post, We present you the top 100+ Examples of Subordinating Conjunctions.

 - Apposition – that, why, how